 Christopher Mellino’s Birth Injury Lawsuit Settlements

-April 15, 1999, a 34-year-old woman died of preeclampsia while carrying her second child.
+In April 15, 1999, a 34-year-old woman died of preeclampsia while carrying her second child.
 Despite suffering symptoms such as elevated blood pressure, swelling, and protein in her urine, “she received no laboratory evaluation and no treatment,” Verdicts, Settlements & Tactics reported.
 When she called her doctor a day before her death to say she was having problems breathing, he simply prescribed an antibiotic.
-Chris and his former partner settled the failure-to-diagnose-preeclampsia lawsuit for $8 million.
+To help her family, Chris and his former partner settled the failure-to-diagnose-preeclampsia lawsuit for $8 million.

 Why Should I Hire Chris Mellino to Handle My Birth Injury Lawsuit?

-Last but not least, we are the only medical malpractice law firm in Cleveland to be accepted into Primerus, which screens potential members by speaking to judges, other lawyers, bar associations, clients, and insurance carriers about a firm’s integrity, work product, fee structure, education, civility, and community service.
+Last but not least, we are the only medical malpractice law firm in Northeast Ohio to be accepted into Primerus, a society of boutique law firms.
+The organization only extends membership to the best firms, and currently only 200 law firms in 40 countries have been granted membership.
+Primerus screens potential members by speaking to judges, other lawyers, bar associations, clients, and insurance carriers about a firm’s integrity, work product, fee structure, education, civility, and community service.